 Burlington, CT – Farmington River – Class II+

 Latest News Update for Punch Brook Slalom:

-This year’s race has been canceled due to the COVID-19 situation.
+This year’s race has been canceled.

 If registering by mail, make entry checks payable and send to: